tomwhartung/seeourminds.com-bootstrap/doc/mondrian-links_and_quotes.md

 > To achieve universal equilibrium, the new art had to sacrifice the beauty of limiting and particular form in order to
 > establish equivalent relationships through their universal aspect of color and line.
 (p.
 280)

+This introduction ends with a paragraph that addresses people who are not ready for abstract art.

+## Neo-Plastic (1938)

+> Neo-Plastic reduces particular form to its fundamental elements, that is, to straight lines in rectangular opposition.
+> We then can say that Neo-Plastic annihilates limited form and creates pure relationships.
+> For in Neo-Plastic composition, the straight lines constantly intersect each other,
+> so that the rectangles apparently formed are not asserted as such.
+> The relationships are established determinately.
+Color is primary.
+> Because of the inherent consistency of the plastic means, there is real equivalence between these means and
+> the space represented by the ground [*le fond*]: the work is a unity.
+> The relationship of position - the right angle - is constant.
+> Through opposition, the relationships of dimension vary continually so that all symmetry can be destroyed.
+> Precisely through these variable relationships in Neo-Plastic composition,
+> the static character of the constant relationship is annihilated and the work can be dynamic and truly human.
+(p.
+305)

 ## Liberation from Oppression in Art and Life (1939-1940)